tiesen243/yukinu/docs/legal/faq.md

 ## 4. Why do I see limited features?

 Because the project is still under development.
-You can check the current feature list here:
+You can check the current feature list here: [docs/features.md](../features.md)
-➡ `docs/features.md`

-Upcoming improvements are listed in the roadmap:
+Upcoming improvements are listed in the todo list: [docs/todo.md](../todos.md)
-➡ `docs/roadmap.md`

 ## 5. I'm running this project locally — why does the database fail to connect?